 Section 198 read with Section II of Part II of Schedule V to the Companies Act.
-2013 ('Act') and pursuant Regulation 17(6)(e) of SEBI (LODR) Regulations, 2015, interalia, necessitates the Company to comply with the conditions stipulated there under including seeking approval from the shareholders by way of passing a special resolution for revision of remuneration by the Company, during the currency of the tenure of a managerial person, if it has no profits or its profits are inadequate.
+2013 ('Act') and pursuant Regulation 17(6)(e) of SEBI (LODR) Regulations, 2015, interalia, necessitates the Company to comply with the conditions stipulated there under including seeking approval from the shareholders by way of passing a special resolution for payment of remuneration by the Company for a period not exceeding three years, in any financial year, during the currency of the tenure of a managerial person, if it has no profits or its profits are inadequate.

-STATEMENT AS REQUIRED UNDER CLAUSE (B) OF SECTION II OF SCHEDULE V TO THE COMPANIES ACT, 2013:
+STATEMENT AS REQUIRED UNDER CLAUSE (B) OF SECTION II OF SCHEDULE V TO THE COMPANIES ACT, 2013 I GENERAL INFORMATION

-I. GENERAL INFORMATION

-- 1. Nature of Industry: Manufacturing of Dyes, Chemicals & Intermediates and Trading, Import and Export of Dyes, Chemicals & Intermediates and Metals - 2.
-Date or Expected Date of Commencement of Commercial Business: Commercial production already started in 1990 - 3.
-In case of new companies, expected date of commencement of activities as per project approved by financial institutions appearing in the prospectus: Not Applicable - 4.
-Financial Performance Based on given Indicators (As on 31.03.2021):
+- 1. Nature of Industry: - Manufacturing and trading of Dyes & Chemicals - Date or Expected Date of Commencement of Commercial Business: Commercial production already started in 1990 - 3.
+In case of new companies, expected date of commencement of activities as per project approved by financial institutions appearing in the prospectus: N.A. - 4.
+Financial Performance Based On Given Indicators (As on March 31, 2022)

-Particulars ₹ in lacs
+Particulars ₹ In Lacs

-Turnover including other income 14377.16
+Turnover including other income 14051.50

-Total Expenses 14134.01
+Total Expenses 13642.03

-Profit / Loss Before Tax 243.15
+Profit/Loss Before Tax 409.47

-Profit / Loss After Tax 200.03
+Profit/Loss After Tax 314.38

-Dividend Rate NA
+Dividend Rate N.A

-- 5. Export Performance & Net Foreign exchange collaboration FOB Value of Exports: ₹ 1964.72 Lakhs - 6.
+- 5. Export Performance & Net Foreign exchange collaboration FOB Value of Exports: ₹ 2524.79 Lakhs - 6.
 Foreign Investments or Collaboration if Any: Camex HK Limited

-II INFORMATION ABOUT THE APPOINTEES
+II.
+INFORMATION ABOUT THE APPOINTEES